 Just a reminder: if you’re able to salt or spread sand on your driveway or walkway, do so.
 Your postman or delivery person will thank you.

 Winter doesn’t tend to slow down the serious athletes (or the athletes in training), so what can you do to avoid winter injuries?
 For starters, a short warm-up is vital.
 Enjoy some light exercise and gentle stretching before heading out for a run or a day of skiing (or however else you choose to enjoy those cold temperatures).
 Preparation is key.

 If you’re a runner, avoid new terrain!
 Stick with what you’re familiar with – knowing where to avoid before you set out will help prevent accidental falls and injuries.

 Be Wary of Winter Driving

 If you’re a driver in St. John’s, there’s a good chance you’re already familiar with the tedium of winter driving.
-But, humans are impatient by nature and will often take shortcuts to do things more quickly – like not properly defrosting a windshield or scraping snow off of their back window.
+Humans are impatient by nature and will often take shortcuts to do things more quickly – like not properly defrosting a windshield or scraping snow off of their back window.
 These things seem minor but they’re important that your sightlines remain unobstructed.